ayodeji/payeezy-samples/README.md

 `cf push` provides several deployment options.
 To view these options, run:
 `cf push --help`

 You may also choose to set deployment parameters in a manifest file.
-To deploy applications with a manifest file, please see the section titled œôòüDeploying with Application Manifestsœôòý [here](http://docs.run.pivotal.io/devguide/deploy-apps/manifest.html).
+To deploy applications with a manifest file, please see the section titled "Deploying with Application Manifests" [here](http://docs.run.pivotal.io/devguide/deploy-apps/manifest.html).
 A detailed tutorial on deploying applications to Pivotal Cloud Foundry is available [here](http://docs.run.pivotal.io/devguide/deploy-apps/deploy-app.html).

 ## Spring Boot, Cloud Foundry and Data Services
 For Payeezy Secondary Transaction requests, this application first issues a Primary Transaction; stores the salient values from the `ResponseEntity` of the Primary Transaction into a database; and finally, retrieves the values from the database to issue a Secondary Transaction.